-Extra-couple HIV transmission a major driver of Africa's HIV epidemicFebruary 4th, 2013 in HIV & AIDS /
+Extra-couple HIV transmission a major driver of Africa's HIV epidemicFebruary 4, 2013 in Medicine & Health / HIV & AIDS

 New research suggests that heterosexual couples in long-term relationships who have sexual encounters outside their established partnership (extra-couple relationships) are one of the main drivers of the HIV epidemic in sub-Saharan Africa.